-Manage lighting with SDC2/SOC2 and special functions such as alarms, time schedules and automatic occupied/unoccupied mode switch can be used for occupant convenience and to reduce lighting costs.
-With this feature building light is controlled by using push-button switches in the room connected to passive inputs on SDC2/SOC2.
+Lights can be controlled by using push-button switches in the room connected to the passive inputs.
 A passive input is assigned directly to an output connected to a relay for the light.
-This is achieved by setting d01 to 9 and choosing the corresponding input with d09.
-Additional to this the on and off limits may be defined with d14/d15.
-Set d14 to 10% and d15 to 8%.
+The output will switch on when the input is on and switch off when the input is off or the timeout expires (0xu8).
+Configure toggle switch mode by setting D01 to 9 and choosing the corresponding input with D09.
+Additional to this the on and off limits may be defined with D14/D15.
+Set D14 to 10% and D15 to 8%.
 This will activate the output once the input signal is larger than 10% and deactivates it if is less than 8%.